gary-archer/oauth.websample2/README.md

 - Password: `GuestPassword1`

 You can then test all lifecycle operations, including token refresh, multi tab browsing and logout.

-## Problem Areas

-- The updated SPA does not handle tokens in line with 2021 security recommendations.
-- The SPA also demonstrates some usability problems with iframe-based silent token renewal.
-- The [Final SPA Code Sample](https://github.com/gary-archer/oauth.websample.final) solves these problems but requires a more complex flow.

 ## Further Information